ollycrossley/tachidb-js/README.md

 To run the software, open a command prompt from within the project folders and run `node index.js` and the software should run.

-Alternatively, you may run `adb-js-win.bat` on a Windows machine if you wish to run it directly into the command prompt.
+Alternatively, you may run `TACHIDB-JS-win.bat` on a Windows machine if you wish to run it directly into the command prompt.